-- Information held by the licensee regarding self-exclusions and incidences of underage gambling, - Gaming trends that may mirror days for financial payments such as pay days or benefit payments - Arrangement for localised exchange of information regarding self-exclusions and gaming trends. - Proximity of premises which may be frequented by vulnerable people such as hospitals, residential care homes, medical facilities, doctor's surgeries, council housing offices, addiction clinics or help centres, places where alcohol or drug dependant people may congregate, etc.
+- Information held by the licensee regarding self-exclusions and incidences of underage gambling, - Gaming trends that may mirror days for financial payments such as pay days or benefit payments - Arrangement for localised exchange of information regarding self-exclusions and gaming trends. - Proximity of premises which may be frequented by vulnerable people such as hospitals, residential care homes, medical facilities, doctor's surgeries, council housing offices, addiction clinics or help centres, food banks, homelessness services, job centres, places where alcohol or drug dependant people may congregate, etc.